Go to: Extra > Products > Products

 - Administer by Veterinarian: Product can only be applied by a veterinarian

-- Prescribed by Veterinarian: The product must be prescribed by a veterinarian, but can be applied by the owner.
+- Prescribed by Veterinarian: The product must be prescribed by a veterinarian but can be applied by the owner.

 - URA: The product is available on prescription

 If applicable, enter the barcode of the product.
-In order to use barcode scanning at the counter you will have to fill this field with the correct barcode.
+In order to use barcode scanning at the counter, you will have to fill this field with the correct barcode.
 This can be done by scanning the product or you can enter the code by hand.

 Keep Stock on Package Level

-Specify whether stock tracking is done on packaging / a package basis.
+Specify whether stock tracking is done on a packaging/package basis.
 This means a full package will be deducted from the stock when only part of it was used.
-This is useful for ampules that are only used partly and will then be discarded.
+This is useful for ampules that are only partly used and will then be discarded.
 When a product with this setting on true is added to a patient file Animana will ask if it concerns a new package.

 After saving the entered information you will see the other tabs, explained below.

 Sub products are commonly used to handle smaller quantities or packaging units of a product.
 For example, you want to sell a product per box of 100 tablets AND per tablet, but ordering is always done per box and you want to keep track of the stock in one place.
-There are two ways to create a sub product:
+There are two ways to create a sub-product:

 - create both the main and sub product that you want to link first (recommended)